xpqz/dyalog-docs/language-reference-guide/docs/system-functions/path.md

 `⎕PATH` is a simple character vector representing a blank-separated list of namespaces.
 It is approximately analogous to the PATH variable in Windows or UNIX.

 The `⎕PATH` variable can be used to identify a namespace in which commonly used utility functions reside.
-Functions or operators (**NOT** variables) which are copied into this namespace and *exported* (see [Export Object](export.md)) can then be used directly from anywhere in the workspace without giving their full path names. `⎕PATH` has Session scope.
+Functions or operators (**NOT** variables) which are copied into this namespace and *exported* (see ["Export Object"](export.md)) can then be used directly from anywhere in the workspace without giving their full path names. `⎕PATH` has Session scope.